ayhamdw/UDACITY-Project-2/README.md

 ## The Quote of the day

-### Experience is the name everyone gives to their mistakes
+### Experience is the name everyone gives to their mistakes.